 The most common types of trusts used for estate planning purposes include:

-Revocable Living Trusts: A revocable living trust is a trust created during the grantor’s lifetime that can be altered or terminated at any time by the grantor.
-Upon the grantor’s death, the trust becomes irrevocable.
-The main benefits of a revocable living trust are avoiding probate, maintaining privacy, and allowing for a smooth transfer of assets to beneficiaries.
-A revocable trust also allows the grantor to maintain control over the assets during his or her lifetime.
+Revocable Living Trusts: A revocable living trust is a type of trust created during the granter’s lifetime.
+The granter can alter or terminate it at any time.
+Upon the granter’s death, the trust becomes irrevocable.
+The main benefits of a revocable living trust are avoiding probate.
+It also maintains privacy.
+Additionally, it allows for a smooth transfer of assets to beneficiaries.
+A revocable trust also allows the granter to maintain control over the assets during his or her lifetime.

 Irrevocable Trusts: An irrevocable trust cannot be changed or reversed once executed.
-The grantor effectively gives up all ownership rights to the assets placed in the trust.
-A common purpose of irrevocable trusts is to minimize estate taxes by removing assets from the grantor’s taxable estate.
+The granter effectively gives up all ownership rights to the assets placed in the trust.
+A common purpose of irrevocable trusts is to minimize estate taxes by removing assets from the granter’s taxable estate.
 Other benefits include asset protection, providing for a beneficiary with special needs, and controlling when beneficiaries receive their inheritance.

 * Revocable trusts provide more flexibility, but fewer tax benefits than an irrevocable trust.

 Testamentary Trusts: A testamentary trust is a trust created through instructions in an individual’s will.
-It does not take effect until after the grantor’s death and is irrevocable at that point.
+It does not take effect until after the granter’s death and is irrevocable at that point.
 Testamentary trusts are useful for accomplishing goals like providing for minor children or beneficiaries with disabilities.
-They allow the grantor to specify conditions for asset distributions.
+They allow the granter to specify conditions for asset distributions.

-Charitable Trusts: A charitable trust is established to benefit a charity and reduce the tax liability for the trust creator’s estate.
-Charitable remainder trusts pay income to the grantor or other beneficiaries for a period of time, with the remaining trust assets ultimately going to charity.
-Charitable lead trusts pay income to a charity for a set period, after which the remainder reverts back to the grantor or beneficiaries.
+Charitable Trusts: A charitable trust is established to benefit a charity.
+It also reduces the tax liability for the trust creator’s estate.
+Charitable remainder trusts pay income to the granter or other beneficiaries for a period of time.
+Ultimately, the remaining trust assets go to charity.
+Charitable lead trusts pay income to a charity for a set period.
+After this period, the remainder reverts back to the granter or beneficiaries.

 Once you’ve determined the type of trust you need….